 At this time, all fonts must be in a Windows file format.
 Mac fonts (and other unsupported font types) will have to be converted to the Windows version of one of the file types listed above, using one of the many inexpensive conversion utilities available.

-You can upload multiple font files at once by either clicking Select and choosing your font file(s) or dragging and dropping files from your computer into the Fonts area.
-Please remember that font files uploaded in this area will not be available for use by other templates; if you'll need the font in more than one template, you should upload it to the Font Library tab.
+You can upload multiple font files at once by either clicking Select and choosing your font file(s) from your computer.
+Please remember that font files uploaded in this area will not be available for use by other templates; if you'll need the font in more than one template, you should upload it to the Font Library page.

 After your fonts have been uploaded, they will appear in the list of uploaded fonts.
 To delete a font you have uploaded to the template, place a checkmark in the box next to the font and click "Delete Selected Files."
 To easily select all uploaded fonts, click "Check All;" to cancel this, check "Uncheck All."